 - Keep your legs straight and lift them up as you simultaneously raise your upper body off the floor.
 Keep your core tight as you reach for your toes with your hands.
 Slowly lower yourself back down to the starting position.

 7. Swimming – 30 seconds

 Since core work is not just for 6-pack abs, get this swimming move going to strengthen the low back muscles and eliminate low back fat!
 Inhale for 4 counts, exhale for 4 counts.

-Full Body Rollup – 8 reps
+8. Full-Body Roll-up – 8 reps

-The perfect way to end this workout!
-Full body rollups give you just enough core work challenge plus an amazing stretch for your back – you might want to keep going once your 8 reps are up because it feels so good!
+Full body roll-ups give you just enough core work challenge plus an amazing stretch for your back – you might want to keep going once your 8 reps are up because it feels so good!

 Want more?
 GHU TV has tons of great free online workouts that will strengthen and shape your abs.

 READ THIS NEXT: Your At-Home Butt & Thigh Workout